VelocityVMM/Velocity/docs/APISPEC/README.md

 - [`/m`](m.md): Pool and media management
 - [`/v`](v.md): Virtual machine management

+### Authentication

+Velocity handles authentication using the `Bearer` authentication method with the token being aliased as the `Authkey`.

+Refer to the [Vapor manual](https://docs.vapor.codes/security/authentication/#bearer) for more information.

 ### Errors

 If the API enconters some kind of error, it will respond with a http-response code in a non-200 range and an error as follows: